Cornell-RL/tril/cfgs/README.md

 ```

 #### kl_div
 This section, we define the parameters to construct the KL controller used to compute the reward penalty.
-The `kl_type` field is used to choose our controller.
+The `kl_type` field is used to choose our controller from the [kl registry](https://github.com/Cornell-RL/tril/blob/a95befdc58c0d5535c8145e62b7ba25b630d3c39/src/tril/utils/kl_controller.py#L187).
 ```
 kl_div:                                         <- KL Controller Arguments
   kl_type: 'fixedklcontroller'